-Start by assessing your skills with our decision making quiz.
-As part of this, you'll learn about the key stages in the decision making process, including deciding between options (where tools such as Grid Analysis and Paired Comparison Analysis are useful) and deciding whether to go ahead (where you need to use tools such as Impact Analysis, Risk Analysis, and Cost/Benefit Analysis).
+Start by assessing your skills in our decision making quiz.
+As part of this, you'll learn about the key stages in the decision making process, including deciding between options (where tools such as Decision Matrix Analysis and Paired Comparison Analysis are useful) and deciding whether to go ahead (where you need to use tools such as Impact Analysis, Risk Analysis, and Cost/Benefit Analysis).

 The ability to communicate clearly is key to your success, whatever role you're in.

-Active listening is another important communication skill.
-This is when you focus on the other person, and you listen carefully to what he or she is trying to say.
+Active listening is a very important communication skill.
+This is when you focus on the other person, and you make sure that you understand exactly what he or she is trying to say.
 Conflict resolution and negotiation are other areas that you'll need to work on to be a great communicator.

-You can learn a whole lot more about communication in the Communication Skills area of this website.
+You'll find a huge amount more on communication in the Communication Skills section of this website.